ezekielaquino/Pointer3000/README.md

 # How?
 Simply call Pointer3000.
 This will create a global variable `Pointer3k` which contains `points`.
 Values are updated onMouseMove by default (see available settings below).
+Download the script or `npm install pointer3000`.

 ```js
   // Initialize
   Pointer3k();
 ```

-While the utility registers events on `mousemove` by default, you can use values via `requestAnimationFrame` so you don't have to have another `mousemove` listener to update the view.
+While the utility registers events on `mousemove` by default, you can use values via `requestAnimationFrame` so you don't have to register another `mousemove` listener to update the view.

 If initialised without arguments it will simply register the center of the viewport as its one and only reference point.
 The default name of this auto-created point is `pointA`.
 If you do a `console.log(Pointer3k('pointA')` after initialisation, you will find that a point object contains the following data: